Typeerror Cannot Read Property 'map' of Undefined Jest React

 Consider this lawmaking block:

-// Just a data fetching part const fetchURL = "https://jsonplaceholder.typicode.com/todos/" ; const getItems = ( ) => fetch (fetchURL) . then ( res => res. json ( ) ) ; function App ( ) { const [items, setItems] = useState ( ) ; useEffect ( ( ) => { getItems ( ) . then ( information => setItems (data) ) ; } , [ ] ) ; return ( <div > {items. map ( particular => ( <div primal = {item.id} > {item.title} </div > ) ) } </div > ) ; }
+// Just a data fetching part const fetchURL = "https://jsonplaceholder.typicode.com/todos/" ; const getItems = ( ) => fetch (fetchURL) . then ( res => res. json ( ) ) ; function App ( ) { const [items, setItems] = useState ( ) ; useEffect ( ( ) => { getItems ( ) . then ( information => setItems (data) ) ; } , [ ] ) ; return ( <div > {items. map ( particular => ( <div primal = {item.id} > {item.title} </div > ) ) } </div > ) ; } We have a component that manage a state of items, it too have an effect which inside it we run an asynchronous performance - getItems, which volition return us the data we need from the server, and then we telephone call setItems with the received data as items.
+This component also renders the items - it iterate over it with .map and returning a react element for each item.

 Just we wont see anything on the screen, well except the mistake: